asxcandrew/ichiban/README.md

 Traditionally, imageboards rely on quote anchors to reply to posts.
 A thread is simply a series of replies to a post in Ichiban, saving users from having to re-read posts.

 # Setup
 Ichiban is a Rails app; we don't do anything fancy here.
-Things will go better for you if Heroku and Amazon's S3 are used.
+Things will go better for you if Heroku and Cloudinary are used.
 ## Requirements
 * Some *nix variant.
 I recommend Ubuntu Server or a Debian derivative.
 (God help you if you're on Gentoo.)
 * Ruby 1.9.3+, preferably using RVM; Ichiban uses the new symbol syntax (e.g. foo: "bar").